ericcurtin/sxx/README.md

 ## Overview

-sxx is a tool similar to ansible ad-hoc which uses existing ssh, scp, rsync, etc. syntax.
+sxx is a tool that allows you to easily run shell commands on multiple hosts or transfer files to multiple hosts

 ## Building